Chaos of Now

 Algonquin Young Readers

 When tough circumstances force Kammie’s family to relocate, she’s determined to make the most of the change.
 She approaches the prettiest, most popular girls and attempts to join their group.
 Only what results is Kammie standing on a board that splits and sends her tumbling into a well.
 Trapped and slowly sinking further, Kammie begs her new “friends” to help her get out.
-As she waits for them to bring help (and wonders if they’ve simply abandoned her) she begins to think about the good times lost and the struggles her family currently faces. … Continue reading
+As she waits for them to bring help (and wonders if they’ve simply abandoned her) she begins to think about the good times lost and the struggles her family … Continue reading

 Some Girls Are